 Because we bought ground coffee last night, I could French-press something semi-decent to start my day.
 A good bakery a couple of blocks up O’Connell Street makes a fine flat white and toasts the banana bread.
 I want to go to there.

 Adelaide is one of the few Australian cities without a convict history.
-It was laid out in the early 19th century in a figure eight, two urban centers, South and North, surrounded by a serpentine of parkland.
-The Fire Station Inn is in North Adelaide, while the institutions of commerce and learning are a twenty-five minute downhill walk, in South Adelaide.
-But, like many cities in Australia, Perth in particular, Adelaide suffered post-war indignities as gorgeous homes and mercantile buildings were replaced by blocky eyesores.
+It was laid out by idealists in the early 19th century in a figure-eight pattern, two urban centers, South and North, surrounded by a serpentine of parkland.
+The Fire Station Inn is in North Adelaide, while the institutions of commerce and learning are a twenty-five minute walk downhill, in South Adelaide.
+Like many cities in Australia, Adelaide suffered post-war indignities as gorgeous homes and mercantile buildings were replaced by blocky eyesores.
 We pass what used to be a hospital with turrets and balconies and elaborate gingerbread filigree.
 Under one dormer, stone letters declare – Elder Laboratory.
 It speaks to me.

 This time of day, finding a cab requires dexterity and perseverance.
 After a few false starts, we’re on our way back to the Fire Station Inn to put our feet up.
-There’s a good Indian restaurant a few blocks north on O’Connell.
+A good Indian restaurant a few blocks north on O’Connell beckons.
 Meanwhile, I’ve done a load of whites for the third time due to my inability to understand how a goddamn washer/dryer combo works.
 If I could only make it stop.